NLFA 9-MAN TACKLE RULES

 4) Return of An Extra Point Attempt by Defense: 2 points (on 2-pt. conversions only)

 5) Safety: 2 points – Safeties occur when the ball carrier is declared down in his own end zone.
 They can be called down if they step out of bounds or if they hit the ground with their knee or arm and are declared down after being touched by a player on the opposite team.
-After a safety, the scoring team will receive possession at their own 30-yard line.
+After a safety, the team that was scored upon must kick the ball from its own 20-yard line.

 VII.
 FIELD